 Max was discharged from Greater Binghamton State Hospital Center in July of 2008, after spending six months there.
 His recovery was swift, but not painless, and certainly difficult.
 Max refers to his stance on recovery in his journal articles as “Too big to fail.”
 No obstacle too big, no feat out of reach, Max let nothing stop him in his path to recovery and healing.
 While Max’s symptoms began during his last semester, he successfully graduated from college, and his diploma was waiting for him at home after his discharge from the hospital.

-On one of the newest intramuscular injections (IM) available, and after learning the true meaning of adherence, Jacques later went on to publish articles about the use of injectable medications to overcome his own symptoms.
+On one of the newest intramuscular injections (IM) available, and after learning the true meaning of adherence, Max later went on to publish articles about the use of injectable medications to overcome his own symptoms.

 Through his work as a social worker, therapist, and disability rights advocate, Max fights for those without a voice in the system.
 He seeks to help those who are struggling with schizophrenia and other mental illnesses not just achieve stabilization but thrive.
-Mr. Peters is relentless in his passion for helping people who find themselves vulnerable, and those without the ability to care for themselves.
+Max is relentless in his passion for helping people who find themselves vulnerable, and those without the ability to care for themselves.